-- In order to exhibit in Consumer Education, the 4-H member must be enrolled in: My Financial Future I - My Financial Future - Beginner Pub.
-01441Y My Financial Future 2 - My Financial Future - Advanced Pub.
-01442Y Entrepreneurship - Be the E!
+- In order to exhibit in Consumer Education, the 4-H member must be enrolled in: Career and Leadership Development/My Financial Future I - My Financial Future - Beginner Pub.
+01441Y - Career and Leadership Development/My Financial Future 2 My Financial Future Advanced Pub.
+01442Y - Career and Leadership Development/Entrepreneurship Be the E!
 Pub.
 BU-08035 - 2.
-County may submit two (2) entries for State Fair from classes My Financial Future 1 Beginner and My Financial Future 2 Advanced and 1 entry from Consumer Ed Ready4Life Challenge.
+County may submit two (2) entries for State Fair from classes My Financial Future 1 Beginner and My Financial Future 2 Advanced.